 Preheat oven to 350 degrees.
 Prepare the pie crust by placing it into an ungreased, regular 9-inch glass pie plate and fluting the edges.

 Whisk the eggs together, then whisk in the sugar.
-Stir in the Karo syrup and the softened butter; mix well.
+Stir in the syrup and the softened butter; mix well.
 Add the flour and the vanilla; combine well and fold in the pecans.

 Pour into unbaked pie shell and bake at 350 degrees for about 55 to 60 minutes or until a knife inserted into the center comes out clean.
 Shield outside edges of the pie with a pie shield or aluminum foil about halfway through cooking to prevent overbrowning.

 Cook's Notes:: I recommend Pillsbury pie crusts, Karo syrup and Land O'Lakes butter.
 Cane syrup provides a much deeper, richer and stronger flavor.
 I prefer corn syrup.

 Chocolate Pecan Pie: Reduce pecans to 3/4 cup and add in 1/2 cup of semi-sweet chocolate chips with the pecans.

 Bourbon Pecan Pie: Omit the vanilla extract and add 1 tablespoon of a good quality bourbon.

 ►Don't use a blender or a mixer.
 Use a whisk and a wooden spoon and hand mix only ... and don't beat it to death!
 Many pecans pies end up runny due to over-beating.